Welcome to today's edition of the Rush 24-7 podcast.

 You can't get up from your chair.

-The action is riveting, the plot twists.
+The plot twists.

-You get caught up in all these things that you think are messages or are uh uh liberals are taking over the show this year or what have you.
+get caught up in all these things that you think are messages or liberals are taking over the show this year or what have you, I have the advantage of having seen six more episodes than you have, because I've seen the first eight.

-And I'm just telling from the from the from the standpoint of unexpected, shocking, I can't believe I just saw that surprises.
+And I'm just telling from the standpoint of unexpected, shocking, I can't believe I just saw that surprises to, gee, could that really happen?

 They ain't got that many emails.

-I think where there may be a disconnect is is that I look at this show and I marvel at how they do it.
+I think where there may be a disconnect is that I look at this show and I marvel at how they do it.

 I marvel at the production.